salman4644/salman4644/README.md

-- 👋 Hi, I’m @salman4644
+- 👋 Hi, I’m Muhammad Salman@salman4644
-- 👀 I’m interested in python,Java
+- 👀 I’m interested in coding in Python,Java,Perl,PHP,Javascript
-- 🌱 I’m currently learning Computer science
+- 🌱 I’m currently Studying Computer science
-- 💞️ I’m looking to collaborate on diffrent projects in python or java
+- 💞️ I’m looking to collaborate on diffrent projects in above given languages but my favourites are PHP and Python.
-- 📫 How to reach me sl0429905@gmail.com
+- 📫 How to reach me msalmanmehar103@gmail.com

 <!---
 salman4644/salman4644 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.